Is Pilates Useful in Fixing Pectus Excavatum?

-It has a lot of additional health benefits like improving mental function and easing pain caused by pectus excavatum.
-If you’re suffering from ache in the chest and back area, you should try doing Pilates.
+It has a lot of additional health benefits like improving mental function and easing chronic pain.

-Famous athletes suffering from the sunken chest deformity are huge fans of Pilates.
+Some of the best athletes in the world are huge fans of Pilates.
 This physical fitness system is done by people of all ages, ranging from pro athletes to grandparents.

 The chest (pectoral) muscles are made of two muscle groups: pectoralis major and pectoralis minor.
 The size difference between the two is self-explanatory.

-Both muscles work coordinately to stabilize the rib cage, spinal column, sternum, and shoulders.
+Both work coordinately to stabilize the rib cage, spinal column, sternum, and shoulders.

-Developing the pectoral muscles is essential if you have a sunken chest.
-If you don’t do that, you’ll have trouble with the posture and stability of the spine.
+Strengthening the pectoral muscles is essential if you have a sunken chest.
+If you don’t do that, you’ll have difficulties with the posture and stability of the spine.

-The pectorals muscles in women lie underneath the breast tissue.
+The pectoral muscles in women lie underneath the breast tissue.
 That is why they aren’t visible in comparison to men.

-Women with pectus excavatum will benefit from strengthening the chest muscles for two reasons.
+Women with pectus excavatum will also benefit from strengthening the chest muscles for two reasons.

 First, it will assist women in the lifting of the breasts.
-That makes their entire upper body more aesthetic.
-It’ll also make their indented chest much less noticeable.
+That will make their entire upper body more aesthetic, and their sunken chest much less noticeable.

 The second benefit is that it will assist the upper back, which will hold the weight of the breast tissue.

-If you suffer from the pectus excavatum deformity, there is a high possibility that you have flared ribcage.
+If you suffer from pectus excavatum deformity, there is a high possibility that you have a flared rib cage.
 Typically, the left side of the ribs protrudes more.

 This causes both functional and aesthetic problems.

 Speaking of aesthetics, I don’t consider flared ribs to be an attractive feature.
-Having a dented chest, with a combination of an abnormally looking ribcage, isn’t very appealing.
+Having a sunken chest, with a combination of an abnormal ribcage, isn’t very appealing.

 Most sufferers are afraid to show their flawed bodies to the members of the opposite sex.

-Luckily, Pilates is a convenient, and a pain-free way to fix flared ribs.
+Luckily, Pilates is convenient, and a pain-free way to improve flared ribs.
 You can do it from the comfort of your house.
 You no longer need to attend Pilates classes, thanks to YouTube.

-I managed to correct pectus excavatum and rib flare, right in front of my TV.
+I am doing Pilates right in front of my laptop.
 All I invested in was a simple yoga mat.

 Pilates will significantly target obliques.
-This is the muscle that you need to develop the most, to hide the flaring of your ribs.
+To hide the flaring of your ribs, this is the muscle that you need to develop the most.

 Balanced and robust core, which you’ll earn if you do Pilates regularly, will keep your posture upright and sturdy.

-Pilates isn’t designed just for attractive looking women.
+Pilates isn’t designed just for attractive looking women, as many people think.
 Guys with masculine-looking beards and chest hair are also welcomed to Pilates classes.
-Men need to be aware of the great toning and muscle building benefits they’ll get from this type of workout.
+Men need to be aware of the great muscle building and muscle toning benefits they’ll get from this type of workout.